Anirudh184/modern-mern/README.md

 # modern-mern

 Stack Used:
-- React
+- NextJs with chackra UI for frontend
-- ExpressJS
+- ExpressJS for backend
-- PostgreSQL
+- PostgreSQL for Database solution
-- Mikro-ORM
+- Mikro-ORM for ORM
-- Apollo Graphql
+- Apollo Graphql for API service
+- Redis for in memory storage